 For Better, For Worse

-My husband and I have been together for 20 years.
+My partner and I have been together for 20 years.
 And I will be perfectly upfront by saying we started those first few years incredibly poor.

 I was one year out of college, and had a small-ish pile of student loans.
 He was a single dad of two young boys, living in his parents’ basement.